Extension serves the public through applied research & education

 • Experience using technology for communication, information finding, teaching and report writing.

-• Ability to articulate the public value of educational programming in agriculture and natural resources.
+• Ability to articulate the public value of educational programming in agriculture and food systems.

-• Previous experience as an Extension professional or other educationally related position (within agriculture or natural resources).
+• Previous experience as an Extension professional or other educationally related position (within horticulture or agriculture).

 For questions about this position, contact Sarah Chur, Program Leader, Extension Center for Agriculture, Food & Natural Resources, firstname.lastname@example.org.